 Clay and concrete tiles are another common type of roofing material used by companies in Texas.
 However, not all roofs can accommodate the weight of these tiles.
 You might need to reinforce your roof so it does not buckle under the weight of these hefty roofing materials.

-Clay and concrete roofs can also be more expensive for materials and installation.
+Clay and concrete roofs can also be more expensive in terms of materials and installation.
 Unlike shingles, it can take longer to properly install a clay or concrete tile roof.
 Still, they are very visually appealing.
 If your budget allows it and your roof structure can handle the added weight, clay, and concrete tiles can give your home a distinctly European or Mediterranean aesthetic.
 Even though these materials are incredibly sturdy, it is still important to perform regular maintenance on a clay or concrete tile roof, given that exposure to the elements can result in cracked or broken tiles over time.

 Contact Us